 - Northern Ireland

-The 1st4sport Level 3 Certificates in Sports Performance provide learners with the opportunity to gain the knowledge, understanding, credit and a qualification in:
+The 1st4sport Level 3 Certificates in Sports Performance provide students with the opportunity to gain the knowledge, understanding, credit and a qualification in:

 - performing within the elite sports training and competition environment, specifically within their chosen sport (for the Certificate in Achieving Excellence in Sports Performance)